 Once you have the fruit or vegetables prepared, simply simmer on the stove in a large pot with plenty of water for about an hour or two.
 Then pop your fabric in, simmer for another hour or so, then let everything cool down for several hours or overnight.
 Natural dyeing is very experimental, so you’ll achieve a different depth of color depending on how much fruit and vegetable you use and how long you leave things sit to cool down.

 Natural dyeing works best with natural fibers such as cotton, silk, hemp, linen and wool.
 Fabrics absorb the dye better when they have been scoured (washed) to remove all impurities and chemicals, and should be washed using a mild detergent with no additives.
 I use pfd (prepared for dye) fabrics, so there’s no need for a prewash.

 For fabrics you plan to wash after they have been dyed, you should pre-treat the fabric with some sort of mordant to fix the color so it doesn’t run.
 There are lots of different types of mordants that you can use in natural dyeing, however I use alum which is a general purpose mordant that works well for most fabrics.

-If you’d like to learn more about natural dyeing, as well as other creative techniques and processes for making handmade journals and artist books, join me for Unraveling the Mystery which is an exciting year of artful journal-making using creative mixed media techniques as well as processes for learning to tell our stories in a completely unique way.
+If you’d like to learn more about natural dyeing, as well as other creative techniques and processes for making handmade journals and artist books, join me for this series of creative online journaling classes which is an exciting year of artful journal-making using creative mixed media techniques as well as processes for learning to tell our stories in a completely unique way.
 You can find all the details here.